indigo-dc/cdmi-s3-qos/README-IT.md

 }
 ```

-In short, the above ansver points out that the profile assigned with the being examined object is "DataobjectProfile1" (we can tell it from "capabilitiesURI" attribute).
+In short, the above answer points out that the profile assigned with the being examined object is "DataobjectProfile1" (we can tell it from "capabilitiesURI" attribute).
 Additionally the properties of this profile are presented as well.

 In similar way we can ask for QoS profile of "/silver/file2.txt" data object: